“Just purse your lips and whistle — that’s the thing!” Eric Idle, Monty Python

 As Groucho Marx once said, “I find television very educating.
 Every time somebody turns on the set, I go into the other room and read a book.”

-In news stations around the world, the worst calamities are focused on, leaving humorous incidents either to the end or ignored completely.
-“Always lead with the bleed” is a common term in the news arena, with commentators looking like morticians, and experts looking like petrified trees.
-Viewership is down because we’re too depressed to be interested in anything more depressing than ourselves.
+In news stations around the world, the worst calamities are focused on, leaving humorous incidents “to the end.”
+Commentators are stoic, experts look like petrified trees.
+Viewership is down because we’re all thinking of slitting our wrists.

 A woman went on social media with a post entitled “Why Won’t Men Take Me Seriously?”
 The answer should be obvious.
-If you’re already serious, what’s the point of carrying on a conversation?
-You might as well watch the news.
+If you’re already serious, why should you both slit your wrists?

-Or the person on a dating site saying, “I want someone who’ll make me laugh.”
+Or the person who says, “I want someone who’ll make me laugh.”
 That’s like asking for your own personal comedian.
 Do you need a personal comedian?
 Can’t you just rent one instead of dating one?

-Robert Cormack is a satirist, novelist and blogger.
+Robert Cormack is a novelist, children’s book author and blogger.
 His first novel “You Can Lead a Horse to Water (But You Can’t Make It Scuba Dive)” is available online and at most major bookstores.
-Check out Skyhorse Press or Simon and Schuster for more details.
+Check out Yucca Publishing or Skyhorse Press for more details.